Gastric bypass surgery - discharge

 Bariatric surgery - gastric bypass - discharge; Roux-en-Y gastric bypass - discharge; Gastric bypass- Roux-en-Y - discharge

 You had gastric bypass surgery to help you lose weight.
 Your surgeon used staples to divide your stomach into a small upper section, called a pouch, and a larger bottom section.
 Then your surgeon sewed a section of your small intestine to a small opening in this small stomach pouch.
 The food you eat will now go into your small stomach pouch, then into your small intestine.

-You probably spent 3 to 5 days in the hospital.
+You probably spent 1 to 3 days in the hospital.
 When you go home you will be eating liquids or puréed foods.
 You should be able to move around without too much problem.

 You may have a catheter (tube) coming from the larger part of your stomach that was bypassed.
 It will come out of your side and will drain fluids that build up in your belly.
 This will be taken out in about 4 to 6 weeks.